aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/add-pie-chart-aspose-slides-java/_index.md

 - aspose slides maven example
 schemas:
 - type: TechArticle
-  headline: Create Pie Chart Aspose – Add a Chart to a Presentation with Maven
+  headline: Generate a Pie Chart with Aspose.Slides – Add a Chart to a Presentation Using Maven
   description: Learn how to create pie chart aspose using Aspose.Slides Maven, add
     pie chart java to a slide, and customize chart data.
 Step‑by‑step guide with Maven setup and real‑world examples.